xoxoiindy/React-Native-App/README.md

 **Tech used:** React & React Native, Redux, JS, Android Studio

-App was developed using React Native.
-Made with React Native components.
 Some React Native components used were:
 - Animations
 - Alerts